-Unlike his previous films which were heavy on the softcore eroticism, Tales Of Frankenstein is a much more old school and nostalgic style of film.
+Unlike his previous films which were heavy on softcore eroticism, Tales Of Frankenstein is a much more old-school and nostalgic style of film.
 Fans of his earlier films should keep that in mind.

 A Karloffesque creature looks through rubble and finds a picture of its creator.
 This portrait is the link between the stories that follow.